 "We are grateful for the very generous help, wise counsel and support you gave in the difficult days following Mum’s death.
 Saturday’s farewell and celebration of her life will remain with us all for a long time.
 It couldn’t have been done better."

 I am a director of Heart & Soul Funerals and Green Fuse Funeral Training and work as a funeral director, arranger and celebrant.
-I also teach on the Green Fuse funeral celebrant and arranger training courses.
+I also teach on the Green Fuse funeral celebrant and arranger trainings.

 My passion is for improving family's experiences of funerals.
 This is rooted in my own personal experience of the death of my father.
 Excluded from attending his funeral when I was ten, this has had an enormous impact on my life.

 I trained in funeral celebrancy with Welfare State International, in ritual with Malidoma and Sobonfu Some and in Psychosynthesis Psychotherapy.
 My previous experience is in nursing and later horticulture.